-An integrated lecture and laboratory course designed for non-chemistry majors seeking basic chemistry concepts.
+Introduction to Chemistry is an integrated lecture and laboratory course designed for non-chemistry majors seeking basic chemistry concepts.
 This course includes the science of the composition and structure of matter, including the study of the changes that matter undergoes.
 Also, study of fundamental principles and theories of chemistry and an introduction to organic chemistry and biochemistry will be an integral component to this course.
 Prerequisite: Student must be eligible for COL101 and MAT103 or higher.
 [KRSN CHM 1030 General Chemistry for Non-Majors with Lab].